Lysine, Natural Amino Acid Fights Herpes

 Magnesium stearate is normally derived from beef.
-We prefer not to recommend any supplements which contain animal products or are tested on animals, but this is a personal choice.
+We prefer not to recommend supplements which contain animal products or are tested on animals.

 Buying lots of supplements every month can really add up

 A blended formula can also give you better results because certain nutrients, such as Vitamin C and Bioflavonoids, work better when taken together.
-Synergy (which is the science of how things work together) is an important factor that is often not considered in supplements that are made by "marketers" rather than professional health practitioners.
+Synergy is the science of how things work together.

-Look for Loyalty Reward programs and special discounts when you are deciding on supplements to take because it is likely to be something that you will need to refill from time to time.
-Lots of companies have loyalty programs which entitle you to savings on future purchases.
+Look for Loyalty Reward programs and special discounts when you are deciding on supplements to take because if it works and you intend to take it regularly it is likely to be something that you will need to refill from time to time.
+Dynamiclear has a loyalty program which gives customres savings on all future purchases.

 The recommended daily dose for Lysine (for prevention of an outbreak) is 1250mg per day.
 This is the amount of Lysine required to affect the Herpes virus in Clinical Studies.